Marshall-bills01/Snowman/README.md

 # Snowman
-A Snowman project that talks about using turtle for it drawing
+A project that talks about using turtle for it drawing